 To facilitate the study of natural diversity by Caenorhabditis research groups, we created the Caenorhabditis Natural Diversity Resource (CaeNDR).
 We have three major goals:

-- To accept, organize, and distribute wild strains to research groups that want to investigate their favorite trait(s) across natural Caenorhabditis strains.
-Wild strains were collected by field researchers and citizen scientists who are passionate about natural ecology and evolution of Caenorhabditis nematodes.
+1. To accept, organize, and distribute wild strains to research groups that want to investigate their favorite trait(s) across natural Caenorhabditis strains.
+Wild strains were collected by major strain contributors and citizen scientists who are passionate about natural ecology and evolution of Caenorhabditis nematodes.
 See strains for examples of how this community has build a community-wide resource.

 Please let us know what we can do to facilitate your discoveries!
 We are interested in adding new resources and tools.